The Different Types of Groynes

 Wooden groynes’ chief appeal is that they are smaller and more affordable to erect than many other groyne types.
 You may choose to go with either a one-row or two-row design with them.
 The one-row wooden groynes allow for some water to pass through, which can be beneficial if you’re concerned about the uneven accumulation of sediment between their two sides.
 Without some degree of penetrability, the side facing oncoming waves will collect sediment while the side that the groyne blocks off experiences more erosion.
 If you decide to make a two-row wooden groyne, you can expect that it will be sturdier and allow far less water to move through it.
 Either way, though, wooden groynes don’t have much longevity and are prone to decomposing from the water and the substances dissolved in it.

 Steel groynes may come in various appearances because you can construct them from contiguous sheet piling or use standalone piles that resemble those of wooden groynes.
 Because they generally don’t have gaps, they don’t let any water or sediment pass along their length.
 While steel seems like a strong material, it is rather fragile in aqueous environments.
-The small sand particles that move around a groyne can wear steel down quickly, and the water and the solutes that it contains cause rusting and decay.
+The small sand particles that move around can wear steel down quickly, and the water and the solutes that it contains cause rusting and decay.

 Steel’s vulnerabilities make it inapt for groyne composition in most cases.
 It is usually much more effective as a reinforcement for concrete since the two materials cover each other’s weaknesses.
 The concrete removes direct water contact from the steel, while the steel makes the concrete more hard-wearing, as stated above.

-Similar to stone groynes, rubble-mound groynes are composed of loose, uneven pieces that builders bring together.
+Similar to stone ones, rubble-mound groynes are composed of loose, uneven pieces that builders bring together.
 However, their components can be a mixture of concrete and stone rubble, along with steel sheet piling.
 The concrete and rocks cover the steel to form a mutually beneficial relationship in the same vein as reinforced concrete groynes.

 Furthermore, rubble-mound groynes are larger and wider when compared to wooden or steel groynes.
 This imparts rubble-mound groynes with great robustness.
 Their design also allows them to absorb the impacts of waves efficiently.
 In terms of appearances, their rugged nature allows for fewer maintenance needs, as they are already somewhat amorphous.
 Rubble-mound groynes’ strengths make them a common choice for people looking for a solution to sediment movement.

 For one thing, the end of the groyne that is furthest from the land should have extra reinforcement to stand up to impacts.
 You must also think about the size and weight of each individual bag.
 Too light and they will readily become damaged or move when waves hit them.
 A good rule of thumb to follow with them is to choose bags that are more than fifty kilograms.
-Ultimately, sandbag groynes are not the best at dispersing wave energy, and they will break down quickly, leaving unattractive pieces of cloth and lumps of sand behind.
+Ultimately, using sandbag styles are not the best at dispersing wave energy, and they will break down quickly, leaving unattractive pieces of cloth and lumps of sand behind.

 If you need to construct a sturdy groyne that will do its job well, and stand for a long time, consider using plastic wood from Tangent.
 We have developed marine-grade lumber specifically for these kinds of applications.